-Running is one of the most popular ways to exercises that there are.
+Running is one of the most popular ways to exercise there is.
 It’s an awesome way to get a great cardio workout while working towards your fitness and physique goals.
 It’s one of the most diverse exercises out there because of what it can be used for.
 If you’re a keen runner, though, you might begin to see your performance lack a little.
-Whether you’re bored, tired, or just too used to your workouts, it’s easy to do, but that’s where cross training comes into running.
+Whether you’re bored, tired, or just too used to your workouts, it’s easy to do, but that’s where cross-training comes into running.

 Let’s look at some of the best ways to do it.

 Want to move fast?
 Jump to the right section below.